Steve Wheatcroft

-Steve Wheatcroft (born February 21, 1978) is an American professional golfer.
+Steven John Wheatcroft (born February 21, 1978) is an American professional golfer.

+Early life and amateur career

-Wheatcroft was born in Indiana, Pennsylvania, grew up in Washington, Pennsylvania, and attended Indiana University earning a degree in Sports Marketing and Management.
-He turned professional in 2001 and has played in several tours over the years.
+Wheatcroft was born in Indiana, Pennsylvania, grew up in Washington, Pennsylvania, and attended Indiana University Bloomington and Kelley School of Business earning a degree in Sports Marketing and Management.

+Professional career

+In 2001, Wheatcroft turned professional and has played in several tours over the years.
 His first victory came at the Pennsylvania Open Championship in 2003.
 He is currently a member of the PGA Tour.

 In his 2006 Nationwide Tour debut season, Wheatcroft recorded only one top-10 and missed the cut 12 times.
 Despite his difficulties, he would perform well at the PGA Tour Q-School.
 He finished 7th to earn his card for 2007.
 He would make only 10 cuts out of 25 attempts and post one top 25.
 Consequently, he lost his card.
 He returned to the Nationwide Tour in 2008 and had disappointing results until the summer of 2009.

 Wheatcroft made some changes to his game.
 As a result, he recorded six top-10s and two top-25s before the end of the season.
 He launched up the money list to 20th and earned his card for the 2010 PGA Tour.

 Wheatcroft would play well at the Puerto Rico Open, finishing tied for 3rd, three strokes behind fellow Nationwide Tour graduate, Derek Lamely.
 He also qualified for the 2010 U.S. Open after winning a 4-way playoff at the Rockville, Maryland sectional qualifier.
 He led briefly midway through the second round.
 He returned to the Nationwide Tour for the 2011 season after finishing 166th on the PGA Tour's money list.